MenkeTechnologies/zpwr/README.md

 Zinit will install plugins on first zsh after install.

 ## Full Installation Instructions to `$ZPWR`
 To install to a custom directory, clone the project to custom directory ands start the installer.
 ZPWR will pick up its location and export ZPWR to that directory.
+This also means you can move ZPWR after install after updating the sym links that are in $HOME.
+First `export ZPWR_INSTALL=<mydirectory>/install` in current shell.
+Replace mydirectory with new install dir and keep /install.
-This also means you can move ZPWR after install, exec a new zsh and all environment variables will be set accordingly.
+Then run `zpwr regenconfiglinks` in same shell to create new sym links pointing to your new directory.
+Then exec a new zsh and all environment variables will be set accordingly.

 ## ZPWR Features
 - spelling correction, abbreviation expansion and automatic capitalization on the command line [zsh-expand](https://github.com/MenkeTechnologies/zsh-expand)